mca91/ITEWR_DC_Course/chapter3.md

 *** =hint

-Think about the relations of housing values and used regressors.
-Use `?Boston` to check what exactly the variables measure.
+Think about how housing value relates to the regressors used.
+Execute `?Boston` to check what exactly the variables measure.

 *** =pre_exercise_code
 ```{r}